Chomolungma/nvidia_tx_utils/README.md

 ***

 ## Verifying OpenCV installation
 You can verify that openCV has been successfully installed by running a quick example.
-Refer to opencv_stuff/test-working/ for source code
+Refer to opencv_stuff/test-working/ for source code<br/>
 STEP 1: Make sure you have a text editor (I use gedit)<br/>
 STEP 2: Install cmake<br/>
 > $ sudo apt-get install cmake